Dynamic Properties of Two-Dimensional Latticed Holographic System: Anisotropy effect on dynamical quantities

 Before closing this subsection, we would like to give some comments.
-First, according to the properties of the DC conductivity with the temperature, the anisotropic system can be categorized into three classes: \begin{itemize} \item Case 1: The system is metallic phase in any direction. \item Case 2: The system is in metallic phase in $x$ direction and insulating phase in $y$ direction. \item Case 3: The system is insulating phase in any direction. \end{itemize} Further, by using the scaling behavior of the butterfly, we can meticulously depict this anisotropic system by the parameter $\beta$. \begin{itemize} \item When the system is metallic phase in any direction (case 1), $\beta=0$ for mildly anisotropic lattice. \item When further increasing the anisotropy, $\beta>0$.
+First, according to the properties of the DC conductivity with the temperature, the anisotropic system can be categorized into three classes: \begin{itemize} \item Case 1: The system is in the metallic phase in any direction. \item Case 2: The system is in the metallic phase in $x$ direction and insulating phase in $y$ direction. \item Case 3: The system is in the insulating phase in any direction. \end{itemize} Further, by using the scaling behavior of the butterfly, we can meticulously depict this anisotropic system by the parameter $\beta$. \begin{itemize} \item When the system is in the metallic phase in any direction (case 1), $\beta=0$ for mildly anisotropic lattice. \item When further increasing the anisotropy, $\beta>0$.
 This phenomenon persists from case 1 to case 2. \item When the system is insulating phase in any direction, $\beta<0$. \end{itemize} To summarize, for anisotropic cases, the most important property is that the IR fixed point can be non-AdS$_2 \times \mathbb R^2$ even for metallic phases.
 Also, we observed some patterns of $\alpha$ and $\beta$ for different cases.
 This may help explain the bizarre IR fixed point.
+In addition, the above phenomena show that in most cases, there is indeed a scaling relationship between butterfly velocity and temperature.
+Moreover, the scaling relationship of butterfly velocity along different directions is indeed consistent with the deduced relationship Eq. \eqref{eq:texpd}.
+This shows that the above numerical results do verify the hypothesis given in Eq. \eqref{eq:texp} and Eq. \eqref{eq:texpd}.